mixelpixx/bm25_rag/README.md

 Q: Can I use a different language model?
 A: Yes, modify the `llm` variable in `main.py` to use a different model from OpenAI or other providers.

+Q: How can I customize the chatbot's appearance?
+A: Edit the `Frontend/style.css` file to change the chatbot's visual design.

 ## Contributing
 We welcome contributions!
 Please follow these steps: